sybrew/the-seo-framework/readme.txt

 * **Improved:**
 	* The plugin is faster now due to [new coding standards](https://twitter.com/SybreWaaijer/status/1654101713714831361).
+	* The main query is no longer performed by WordPress when loading the sitemap, removing 10 redundant database queries.
+		* Related Core ticket is [51117](https://core.trac.wordpress.org/ticket/51117).
+	* Sticky posts are no longer calculated when generating the sitemap, removing a redundant database query.
+		* Related Core ticket is [51542](https://core.trac.wordpress.org/ticket/51542).
 * **Fixed:**
-	* Even if WordPress can't fulfill a JSON-type request, WordPress will falsely report it will return JSON-formatted content.
+	* Even if WordPress can't fulfill a JSON-type request, WordPress will falsely report it's parsing JSON-formatted content.
 Caching plugins ignore this, and create a copy of this JSON-type response as a regular page, with the content altered -- [learn more](https://wordpress.org/support/topic/meta-block-sometimes-not-inserted/#post-16559784).
 TSF no longer stops outputting SEO metadata when a JSON-type is requested by a visitor, so caching plugins won't accidentally store copies without metadata any longer.
 		* Akin to `is_admin()`, unexpected behavior will occur in WordPress, themes, and plugins when sending JSON headers.
 We deem this a security issue, although Automattic thinks differently (hence, Jetpack is still vulnerable to `/?_jsonp=hi`, and so are hundreds of other plugins).
 Because we treated this as a security issue, we had to wait for Automattic to report back.
 		* We consider the following WordPress API functions dangerous, and we advise security researchers investigating plugins utilizing these:
 			- `wp_is_json_request()`